We thought this month would be the perfect opportunity to look at How to get your Outdoor Furniture ready for summer…

 Plastic outdoor furniture is probably the easiest to clean and get ready for summer.
 However, if it has been left outside, it can easily become discoloured.

-If you find its looking a little stained and mould has started to form, then start by giving it a rinse with the garden hose to remove any loose dirt and debris.
+If you find it's looking a little stained and mould has started to form, then start by giving it a rinse with the garden hose to remove any loose dirt and debris.

 Then, take an old cleaning spray bottle, rinse it out and add one cup of white vinegar, and fill it up with warm water.
-Give it a good shake and spray it direct onto the surface of your plastic outdoor furniture.
+Give it a good shake and spray it directly onto the surface of your plastic outdoor furniture.
 Leave it to work for no longer than 30 mins.

 When it’s had that time to do its thing, take a bucket of warm soapy water.
 Washing up liquid, or I’ve found laundry detergent is great on white furniture, will do the job here.
 Give it a good wash with a soft sponge or cloth.
 Nothing abrasive as you can easily dull any sheen/finish.
-Then rinse it off with garden hose on the mist or spray setting.
+Then rinse it off with a garden hose on the mist or spray setting.

 Another gentle homemade solution that works well on shifting grime off plastic outdoor furniture is baking soda.
 Wet the furniture with warm water first and sprinkle some baking soda directly onto the plastic.
 Leave it to fizz for a minute or so and then wipe with a soft sponge or microfibre cloth.
 Rinse it off with cold water and leave it to dry.

-Then as with metal I find that car wax also works great on plastic/resin pieces too.
+Then as with metal, I find that car wax also works great on plastic/resin pieces too.
 Just apply a very light coat with a soft cloth.
 Leave it to work for a minute or so, then buff it with a clean dry microfibre cloth